 .
 I helped oversee a campaign that resulted in the largest annual fund in the organization’s history.
 I also wrote grants for BGF, building on past success winning grants from the US State Department, private foundations, churches, and other community initiatives.

 My career began with a human rights campaign group and a nonprofit, helping them build their organizations and new projects from the ground up.
 In 2005, while studying for a master’s in international relations at the War Studies Department

 of King’s College London

 , I began a research internship with Waging Peace

 , which lobbies against genocide and systematic human rights abuses.
-My first assignments included exploring microfinance options in post-conflict environments and compiling a summary on the history of in the Democratic Republic of Congo.
+My first assignments included exploring microfinance options in post-conflict environments and compiling a summary on the history of conflict in the Democratic Republic of Congo.

 In 2006, having completed my master’s, I was hired as Waging Peace's first in-office director.
 I grew our grassroots support into a full-time campaign machine that lobbied government officials and provided education to local community groups.
 I helped coordinate the first global Day for Darfur

 , enlisting speakers, planning logistics, and promoting the event in London.
 I liaised with colleagues to found Sudan Divestment UK, encouraging companies to withdraw from investments perpetuating the genocide in Darfur.